peteroupc/peteroupc.github.io/randomnotes.md

 [^25]: O. Rioul, "Variations on a Theme by Massey," in IEEE Transactions on Information Theory, doi: 10.1109/TIT.2022.3141264.

 [^26]: Massey, J.L., "On the entropy of integer-valued random variables", 1988.

+[^27]: Bladt, Martin.
+"Phase-type distributions for claim severity regression modeling."
+ASTIN Bulletin: The Journal of the IAA (2021): 1-32.

 <a id=Appendix></a>
 ## Appendix